2 years ago

 RWS said growth in this core business has been driven by “demand from European and North American corporates applying for patents in China continues to expand, whilst we are now also seeing increasing demand from Chinese firms applying for patents in other markets.”

 In life sciences, the integration of CTi and LUZ appears to be on track.
-LUZ’s previous owners Sandford Wright and Monique Rivas have exited the business.
+LUZ’s previous owners Sanford Wright and Monique Rivas have exited the business.
 RWS assures investors, however, that LUZ’s senior operational team has transitioned well and now reports to Sheena Dempsey, who RWS hired from Lionbridge in 2016 and who is now Managing Director of RWS Life Sciences.

 Rather Sticky Shareholders